cottereau/CArl/README.md

 `>> addpath( genpath('install_dir_CArl/'));`
 where you replace `install_dir_CArl` by the full path to the directory `CArl/`

-Additionally, you might want to write this line in the startup file (generally located in `~/matlab/startup.m`)
+Additionally, you might want to write this line in the startup file (located by defaut for instance in MacOS in `~/Documents/MATLAB/startup.m`)

 This code has not been extensively tested, but should run on Matlab versions R2013a and newer (mainly because the objects triangulation and delaunayTriangulation are required)